 There are several ways that salespeople can benefit from the data collected by a social CRM.

 Find new leads

-For example, suppose someone has posted on LinkedIn about how their current solution is slow and inefficient.
-You can highlight your solution’s speed and efficiency to grab their attention.
+For example, suppose someone posts on LinkedIn about how their current solution is slow and inefficient.
+You can highlight your solution’s speed and efficiency (perhaps by sharing case studies, white papers or webinars) to grab their attention.

 Understand leads on a deeper level

 Your prospects are more than the sum of their email interactions.
 The direct messages they exchange with your sales team only reveal a fraction of who they are, what they need and why they should sign with your company.